Lose Weight Without Counting Calories

 Calorie counting treats all calories as equal, without accounting for how food impacts digestion, fullness, energy levels, and cravings.

-For example, an average 100 calorie snack might be loaded with artificial sweeteners, flavors, and have no real nutritional value, while a snack from 100 Cal Snacks packs with protein, fiber, and the perfect balance of all macronutrients in the same number of calories.
+For example, an average 100 calorie snack might be loaded with artificial sweeteners, flavors, and have no real nutritional value, while 100 calorie snacks that prioritise protein and fiber can provide far greater satiety and nutritional value in the same calorie range.

 3. Hunger and Satiety Are Reduced to Willpower